Get $20 in free Bitcoin when you sign up and buy $50+ in crypto before October 31, 2025. Terms apply.

 When the WHO decided to name the latest coronavirus variant of concern, ‘Omicron’ (skipping ‘xi’, the actual next letter in the Greek alphabet), I wonder if they were like, “Oh yeah, this one sounds like a proper supervillain.”

-We’re still waiting to hear whether or not Omicron is going to make like Orson Welles in the original Transformers movie (he, uh, voiced Unicron) and .
+We’re still waiting to hear whether or not Omicron is going to make like Orson Welles in the original Transformers movie (he, uh, voiced Unicron) and eat the planet whole.
 But the effect on already shaky markets has been marked.
 Bitcoin is down 30% off its recent highs and most alts have fared far worse.
 Stocks all over the world have been slipping, while even a traditional safe haven like gold is stagnant.

 Meanwhile the US dollar is booming, as if it wasn’t experiencing generational rates of inflation on the back of printing 40% of the dollars that have ever existed in the last 18 months.
 Wasn’t Bitcoin supposed to be the antidote to all this?
 Why do things suddenly look so dicey?